gabr1e11/so-simple-theme/en/_posts/2016-09-08-golden-titanium-part2.md

 The thing is: no. I mean it is more optimized, for sure, but still not passing from Codility Silver award.
 What else could we do to improve this?
 Well, as I mentioned previously, we've optimized the algorithm.
 Now we can optimize the code itself.

-For that I've measured certain parts of the code using some timing functions.
-A profiler typically gives you times per function, but in this case that is not that much interesting.
-It is initially to identify which function of the 2 we have is causing the bottleneck[^1].
-In any case as you will see I ended up optimizing both, as the type of optimization was similar.
+In order to do that I had to analyse the timing of the different part of the algorithm.
+You can do that using your favourite profiles or instrumenting the code yourself.
+By doing so I learned 2 things: which function of the 2 we have is impacting the performance more[^2], and which specifics bits of code are bringing down performance.

-# And I was trying to use C++
+# And I was trying to use C++...

 Indeed I wanted to use C++ for the solution just to demonstrate my versatility in such indomitable language.
 However after a bit of profiling I realized that using a custom